EshaanAgg/redis-tester/STAGES.md

 - **Slug**: `pq5`
 - **Difficulty**: `easy`
-- **Marketing**: In this stage, you will improve your `GEOADD` implementation by validating the latitude and longitude values provided by the user.
+- **Summary**: In this stage, you will improve your `GEOADD` implementation by validating the latitude and longitude values provided by the user.

 In this stage, you will add validation logic to your `GEOADD` implementation.
 Redis requires longitude and latitude values to fall within a valid range: